pingcap/community/teams/docs/docs-team-management.md

 - Have reviewed at least 20 PRs in documentation repositories within one year
 - Play an important role in a big feature
 - Be able to guarantee the quality of the merged PRs

-## Quit and demotion

-The membership of each role can be revoked by a consensus of the maintainers.

-If you are going to quit or demote voluntarily, please send an email to [Yanqing](mailto:zhangyanqing@pingcap.com).